ardani/slim-common/readme.md

-# Jump start your next Slim Framework based MVP with this handy set of solutions to common problems.
+# Jump start your next MVP with Slim Framework and this handy set of solutions to common problems.

 This project is for anyone wanting to build an MVP using PHP, MySQL, and memcache.
 I created it to help [me](http://twitter.com/collegeman) and [my own company](http://fatpandadev.com) go faster,